Classroom Plus Plus (CPP) Developer Guide

 • 1a.
 No classes match the search query.

 • 1a1.
-System shows an empty list with a message indicating no matches found.
+System shows an empty list with a label indicating no matches found.

 • 1a2.
 Use case ends.